ppurka/papers/symbol_equity/README.md

 These are the files used to generate the data for the figures in
-Y. M. Chee, H. M. Kiah, P. Purkayastha, and C. Wang, "Importance of symbol equity in coded modulation for power line communications", preprint, 8 pages.
+Y. M. Chee, H. M. Kiah, P. Purkayastha, and C. Wang, "Importance of symbol equity in coded modulation for power line communications", IEEE Transactions on Communications, vol. 61, no. 10, pp. 4381 - 4390, October 2013.
+This is superseeded by the files in `matrix_code`.

 The subdirectory `sage` contains the implementation in Sage.